Updated June 20, 2022

 - Wellcare of Kentucky

-Vaccine participation and access should be encouraged and supported for all youth and adolescents, with particular attention to those disproportionately affected by the pandemic.
+Vaccine participation and access should be encouraged and supported for all babies, children, and teens, with particular attention to those disproportionately affected by the pandemic.
 Ensuring children have access to the COVID-19 vaccine will not only positively impact health but will also serve as a catalyst for a safer community environment.